SeeYouSpaceCowboy/pubstomp-backend-express/README.md

 ## Getting Started

-After you clone this repo, run the following code to start the project.
+After you clone this repo, run the following code to start the api.

 ```
 $ npm i